john-science/john-science.github.io/_posts/2014-09-17-backpacking-gear-guide.md

 > A knife is an extremely versatile tool.

-If you've ever watched Bear Grylls on TV, or taken a survival course, you'll know that purists think the only piece of equipment you need to survive in the wild is a knife.
+If you've ever watched survival shows on TV, or taken a survival course, you'll know that purists think the only piece of equipment you need to survive in the wild is a knife.
 Since you are backpacking, you can be a lot more prepared than that.
 Still, a good knife can be quite handy.

 A lot of factors go into choosing a backpacking knife, but I will break it down into four categories: